Amr7ahmed99/JDBC-Application/README.md

-# JDBC-Java-Database-Connectivity
+# Java Database Connectivity By RDBMS
-JDBC is an application programming interface(API) for Java
+# JDBC is an application programming interface(API) for Java